vrk-kpa/suomifi-design-system/DEVELOPMENT.md

 ### Other commands

-* `yarn format:code` write code style fixes to all files in src.
+* `yarn prettier` write code style fixes to all files in src.

 * `yarn prettier:check` checks the code style

 * `yarn lint:code` checks the code style using eslint.